devotional

 One Fruit, Nine Flavors — What Actually Grows When You're Connected to the Vine

-Galatians 5:22-23 might be the most famous list in the New Testament.
+Galatians 5:22-23 has been printed on enough bookmarks and coffee mugs to paper a small church.
 Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control.
-But here's what almost everyone misses: it's fruit — singular.
+But there's a grammatical detail sitting in the Greek that changes how the whole list works: fruit — singular.
 Not nine achievements.
 One life, expressed nine ways.

 devotional Galatians 5 fruit of the Spirit